Why belong to a scandalized Catholic Church?

 Let's begin with the word "organization".
 Whenever humans gather together to meet a common goal, then we "organize".
 We form hierarchies and separate duties and responsibility based on expertise, talents and personality.
 This is true ubiquitously and seems to happen organically and naturally.
 In Organizational Behaviour we call it the 4 stages: (1) Forming (2) Storming (3) Norming (4) Performing.

-But without organization, humans are just aimlessly wandering zombies who can't accomplish much.
-This is what the devil wants.
-Organizations are necessary otherwise there is no cohesion, no separation of duties and no coordination and no accomplishment.
-The devil loves it when someone becomes a loner.
-He's like a wolf who surveys the flock for the separated lamb.
+But without organization, humans are aimless wandering zombies, with no cohesion, no separation of duties and no coordination and no accomplishment.
+The devil is like a wolf who surveys the flock for the separated lamb.
 Loners don't usually do well in the spiritual walk because we are no match for the devil alone, but in a group we can win against the devil, if we have God leading us.
 Without unity we are like a helpless honey bee against a giant hornet.
 But with unity and God we can win...

 Why is the Church necessary?

-• The devil countered with a persecution from the Romans and Jewish leadership, so the apostles hid, in the upper room.
+• The devil countered with a persecution from the Romans and Jewish leadership.
+The apostles hid in the upper room.

 • Jesus countered with the Pentecost.
 120 disciples were in the upper room and Jesus sent the Holy Spirit upon them.
 This is the birth of the Church.
 Jesus gave these fearful fishermen supernatural courage, unnatural wisdom and they preached in public fearlessly.
 Thousands of people heard their preaching in their own languages and 3000 people joined that church that one day.(Acts 2)